 Learning to care for our incredible coast requires a hands-on approach.
 That’s why, in addition to our lab facilities in Columbia, we study in our 17,500-acre living laboratory at the coast.

-The Center for Colon Cancer Research (CCCR) at the University of South Carolina, the first of its kind in the state, was established in 2002 to conduct innovative research on colorectal cancer that will lead to improved methods for prevention, diagnosis and treatment of this disease.
+The Center for Colon Cancer Research, the first of its kind in the state, was established in 2002 to conduct innovative research to improve prevention, diagnosis and treatment of colorectal cancers.

-The Center for Elemental Mass Spectrometry (CEMS) is a core analytical facility and cost center at the University of South Carolina.
-The facility is run by a full-time laboratory manager and used primarily by faculty and students in the School of Earth, Ocean and Environment.
+The Center for Elemental Mass Spectrometry is a core analytical facility and cost center, used primarily by faculty and students in the School of the Earth, Ocean and Environment.

-The Electron Microscopy Center at the University of South Carolina is a core facility providing all levels of technical support and consultation in the area of light microscopy, electron microscopy and elemental analysis.
+The Electron Microscopy Center is a core facility providing all levels of technical support and consultation in the area of light microscopy, electron microscopy and elemental analysis.

 More and more we depend on Geographic Information Systems (GIS) data.
 Our center is committed to refining and improving the systems, consulting with users and providing advanced training.